dasilvaluis/myboilerplate/README.md

 Install Node dependencies

-    $ npm install
+    $ yarn install

 Configure your virtualhost Url to feed browsersync (notes below).

 #### Virtualhost and Browsersync

-For Browsersync, you can configure your virtualhost URL either by using `src/config.json` file.
+For Browsersync, you can configure your virtualhost URL either by using `gulp/config.json` file.

 * Create your virtual domain using your local hosts file (for OSX it's in /etc/hosts)
 * Change `devUrl` variable in the config file with your virtual domain

 ## Use it